Research, Development and Innovation

 Why might this be relevant?

-Partially relevant as it focuses on nuclear education and training, not directly related to technology management or diffusion of innovation.
+Partially relevant as it focuses on nuclear education and training, not directly on technology management or innovation.

 • Building European Nuclear Competence through continuous Advanced and Structured Education and Training Actions (ENEN2plus)